Parents Recovering from Opioid Use and Other Disorders

 Continuing education credits are available for all live and enduring recorded sessions (enduring sessions are approved for one year).

-Registration is now open for the PROUD: Trauma-Informed Care Summer 2025 Series.
+Registration is open for the PROUD: Trauma-Informed Care Summer 2025 Series.
 Scroll down to the Enduring Recorded Sessions section for details.

 These education series include several recorded sessions open for a year from their recording date.
 Sessions are free to participants (registration is necessary) and are available on demand to fit into busy schedules.